jakobgerstenlauer/Sentiment_Analysis_on_Movie_Reviews/README.md

 The dataset was divided into a training data (80%) and validation data (20%) set.
 Each subset was pre-processed:
-+ Tokenize each row
++ Tokenize each row.
-+ Remove all stopwords
++ Remove all stopwords.
-+ Do stemming (SnowballStemmer)
++ Do stemming (SnowballStemmer).
-+ Create an id for each token
++ Create a global dictionary with all (stemmed) words from the train and test set.
-+ Connect each id with the correct label
++ Associate each word in this dictionary with an unique id (Single tokens were classified with the label 2).
-+ One-hot encoding

-The preprocessed data is an arrays of length 12.
-Each element corresponds to a token, with a number with the token-id or a zero (which means that there is no token there).
-In this way each sentence that is being classified is a vector consisting of tokens that each build a sentence.
-The zero-padding is from left to right, so that the vector contains the information in the end, which benefits the LSTM-/PLSTM-layers.
-The label for each vector is represented as a 5-element binary vector (one-hot encoding).
-The input training data consists of the following:
++ Create a sequence of token ids for both test and train set.
++ Create a matrix of binary dummy variables for the labels (one dummy variable for each category/ one-hot encoding).

+The training data consisted of the following:

-+ Dictionary: 13759 different tokens (both training and test)
++ Dictionary: 13,759 different tokens (both training and test)
-+ There are 8544 sentences
++ There are 8,544 sentences
-+ There are 156060 sentences, phrases and single tokens
++ There are 156,060 sentences, phrases and single tokens
 + Labels for each of the types above

-The input test data consists of the following:
+The test data consisted of the following:

-+ Dictionary: 13759 tokens (both training and test)
++ Dictionary: 13,759 tokens (both training and test)
-+ There are 3311 sentences
++ There are 3,311 sentences
-+ There are 66292 sentences, phrases and single tokens
++ There are 66,292 sentences, phrases and single tokens

-Single tokens are classified with the label 2.
-The output data is the classified label.

-The models that have been used are 4 different models, where each model has been tested with different hyperparameters.
-The models that have been built are the following:
+After some experimentation with different layer layouts and PLSTM, the following model has been used:

 {Embedding-layer,LSTM-layer,Dense-layer,Softmax-layer}

-{Embedding-layer,PLSTM-layer,Dense-layer,Softmax-layer}

-{Embedding-layer,LSTM-layer,LSTM-layer,Dense-layer,Softmax-layer}

-{Embedding-layer,PLSTM-layer,PLSTM-layer,Dense-layer,Softmax-layer}

-The objective for calculation of the loss that has been used is the categorical crossentropy, also known as the multiclass logloss.
-We also shuffle the data-samples for each epoch.

-The both optimizers uses moving average which, compared to SGD, allows the algorithms to take bigger steps and therefore they converge faster.